 In other words, there's a lot more to "know."

-Yet a recent AP headline reveals some of what's behind the frenzy that pushed the Shanghai Composite Index up 130% in 2006 and 98% year to date: "1st Time Investors Buy Up Chinese Stocks."
+Yet a recent AP headline reveals some of what was behind the frenzy that pushed the Shanghai Composite Index up 130% in 2006 and another 97% in 2007: "1st Time Investors Buy Up Chinese Stocks."

 1999 all over again

-Do these first-time investors truly know what they're buying?
-Here they are in their own words: "'We can still make money,' Ding [Xiurui] said. ...
+Of course, these first-time investors probably did not know what they were buying.
+Here's a representative quote from last year: "'We can still make money,' Ding [Xiurui] said. ...
 Asked what stocks she would buy, Ding said, 'I don't know.
 I'm still learning.'"